 This article briefly explores the legal standards and constructs in place to protect employees and hold employers accountable and discusses some steps that nonprofit employers can take to help guard the health and safety of their workforce as it returns to the office and mitigate their own liability risk in connection with this return.

 According to the federal Occupational Safety and Health Act (the Act), employers are required to “furnish to each of [their] employees employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm to [their] employees.”

-While the federal Occupational Safety and Health Administration (OSHA) has not released specific standards covering COVID-19, employers could face risks under the Act if they do not take steps to protect their workplace and ensure it is not exposed to individuals who may have contracted the virus.
+While the federal Occupational Safety and Health Administration (OSHA) has not released mandatory guidelines relative to workplace reopenings in the wake of COVID-19, OSHA has issued two sets of non-binding guidance in this area, one in March 2020 and one in June 2020.
+Employers could face risks under the Act if they do not take steps to protect their workplace and ensure it is not exposed to individuals who may have contracted the virus.

 High Legal Bar for Employees to Overcome Generally

 Based on the established legal precedent in this area, employees who believe they contracted the novel coronavirus on the job will likely face an uphill battle in proving that they became infected with COVID-19 because of their employer’s negligence or recklessness.

 To prove a negligence claim, employees must prove that they got sick because the employer failed to keep them safe from harm.
 Traditionally an illness you can catch anywhere is not something for which you can hold your employer liable under a general negligence theory.
 Specifically, there are five elements that a plaintiff must prove in order to establish a claim of negligence: duty, breach of duty, causation in fact, proximate cause, and harm/damages.